Blazorise/Blazorise.Articles/news/2023-08-16-release-notes-130/post.md

 ### .NET 8 Support

 First and foremost, Blazorise 1.3 fully supports the new .NET 8 SDK.
-It is currently using the most recent preview 7.
+It is currently using the most recent **preview 7**.

 Generally the .NET 8 should be safe, and it should behave similarly to .NET 6 and .NET 7, but be aware we will consider this release of Blazorise with .NET 8 as an alpha until the final .NET 8 SDK version is released.